Sahanduiuc/hotel-cancellations/README.md

 Data analytics can help to overcome this issue, in terms of identifying the customers who are most likely to cancel – allowing a hotel chain to adjust its marketing strategy accordingly.

 To investigate how machine learning can aid in this task, I decided to generate a logistic regression in Python to determine whether cancellations can be accurately predicted with this model.
-The Algarve Hotel dataset available from [Science Direct](https://www.sciencedirect.com/science/article/pii/S2352340918315191) was used for this analysis.
+The Algarve Hotel dataset available from [Science Direct](https://www.sciencedirect.com/science/article/pii/S2352340918315191) was used to train and validate the model, and then the logistic regression was used to generate predictions on a second dataset for a hotel in Lisbon, with a 99% classification accuracy being achieved across the test set predictions.

 ## Data Processing